 Liza Di Blasio informed The Philippine Times on 23 March that she had tested positive for the virus after feeling symptoms of high fever and chills.

-Based on her first-hand experience, Liza has provided the following recommendations: “If anyone feels any of these symptoms: sore throat, body aches, fever and chills, coughing.
-Please dont hesitate to go for COVID-19 test.
+Di Blasio has provided the following recommendations, based on her first-hand experience: “If anyone feels any of these symptoms: sore throat, body aches, fever and chills, coughing.
+Please don’t hesitate to go for a COVID-19 test.
 You can go to any major hospitals and coronavirus testing centres all over Melbourne.
 Isolate yourselves while waiting for the result.
 If the symptoms worsen go the hospital immediately as this virus can be fatal in other cases.”

 National Coronavirus Helpline

 Call this line if you are seeking information on coronavirus (COVID-19).
 The line operates 24 hours a day, seven days a week: 1800 020 080.

 • Victorian Department of Health and Human Services: coronavirus.vic.gov.au